HaoranREN/TensorFlow_Model_Quantization/README.md

 **This is a tutorial of model quantization using TensorFlow, with suggestions based on personal experience.** The Tensorflow version here in examples is **1.14**, and models are built with **`tf.keras`**.
 Since the Tensorflow team said they are working on a new package [`Tensorflow Model Optimiaztion`](https://www.tensorflow.org/model_optimization), which includes some new implementations of model quantization per their [roadmap](https://www.tensorflow.org/model_optimization/guide/roadmap), I will keep looking for their updates and merge them into this repository if possible.
 The last modification here was on **10/6/2019**, where in the roadmap, the [Post Training Quantization for Hybrid Kernels](https://medium.com/tensorflow/introducing-the-model-optimization-toolkit-for-tensorflow-254aca1ba0a3) (Post-training weight quantization) and [Post Training Quantization for (8b) Fixed-point Kernels](https://medium.com/tensorflow/tensorflow-model-optimization-toolkit-post-training-integer-quantization-b4964a1ea9ba) (Post-training integer quantization) are launched.

 **You are welcome to comment any issues, concerns, and suggestions, as well as anything regarding to Tensorflow updates.
-If you found this repository to be useful, I would like to thank you for your generosity to star this repository.**
+If you found this repository to be useful, I would like to thank you for your generosity to star** :star2: **this repository.**

 # TensorFlow Model Quantization